 FEEL SEOUL GOOD

-I always thought I don’t like Korean food, but that was before I came here.
+I always thought I didn’t like Korean food, but that was before I came here.
 Beautiful restaurant, very polite and attentive service.
 And I absolutely loved the bibimbap.
 I wish I was in Prenzlauer Berg more often, then I’d come here all the time.
 This is their Facebook page.

 VEGAN IN BERLIN MITTE

-This is a still quite new zero waste restaurant with delicious and creative food on their changing menu and excellent and highly professional service.
+This is a zero waste restaurant with delicious and creative food on their changing menu and excellent and highly professional service.
 Be sure to have a reservation, as this place is popular.
 I went there with my girls and we all loved every bite of our food and the lovely wine.
 I had the spaghetti with Jerusalem artichokes in the picture.

 If you want to show your parents great vegan food in a beautiful environment, sustainability with style and the typical Berlin vibe, without things getting too crazy, take them here.
 Find out more on their website.

 At Kurfürstendamm, right between the Memorial Church and the zoo, you’ll find concept mall Bikini Berlin with lots of carefully curated little shops.
 The stylish food court Kantini offers food from 14 international cuisines with lots of vegan options.